 Philanthropy can learn from Ike—who said at Normandy in 1964 of those who preceded us, “these people gave us a chance ….”

-International business consultant and policy analyst Susan Eisenhower’s new book about her grandfather, How Ike Led: The Principles Behind Eisenhower’s Biggest Decisions, describes how Ike’s heritage and upbringing—along with, relatedly, his character and discipline—informed his judgement and steadying force throughout his military and political career at the top of the U.S. government.
+International business consultant and policy analyst Susan Eisenhower’s new book about her grandfather, How Ike Led: The Principles Behind Eisenhower’s Biggest Decisions, describes how Ike’s heritage and upbringing—along with, relatedly, his character and discipline—informed his judgement and helped make him such a steadying force throughout his military and political career at the top of the U.S. government.
 Philanthropy can and should learn from how he led, and from his profound respect for those who’ve preceded us.

 The book’s publication, during the 75th year after the end of World War II, and its reception remind us of a short Giving Review piece about Ike earlier this year, so we’re featuring a revised version of it below.
 It originally appeared on July 2, 2020.

 Sitting among the many headstone monuments on the beaches of Normandy 20 years after the D-Day invasion, former President and retired U.S. Army Gen. Dwight Eisenhower told CBS News’ Walter Cronkite what he remembered about the day, those who died then, and what their deaths meant, and mean.